Exploring Tohoku’s natural splendour with JR EAST PASS (Tohoku area)!

 Imagine this: a relaxing boat ride along a serene river in a gorge, gazing at imposing limestone cliffs left and right with folk songs sung by the boatman in the background.
 Sounds like an experience I wouldn’t want to miss.
 Better yet, there’s something fun at the end of the river: throwing a lucky stone (運玉 undama) into a hole at the opposite bank of the river.
 Sounds like a fun challenge worth taking!

-(Note: if you are visiting the gorge with the JR EAST PASS (Tohoku area) on a weekend, you can hop on the POKÉMON with YOU Train for free!)
+(Note: if you are visiting the gorge with the JR EAST PASS (Tohoku area) on a weekend, you can hop on the POKÉMON with YOU Train for free!
+However, take note that seat reservation is required before boarding the train.)

 Day 3: Aomori (青森)